LostArtefacts/TRX/docs/trx/lua/reference/LARA.md

     - <a id="lara.Lara.water_status" name="lara.Lara.water_status"></a>**`water_status`**: [trx.lara.WaterState](#lara.WaterState).
 Where Lara is with respect to water. *(read-only)*

 ### Functions

+- <a id="lara.signals" name="lara.signals"></a>[lua]`trx.lara.signals`
+  The signals Lara's own state speaks through, for a script that would rather hear about a change than ask after one.
+Each is read once a frame and compared, so a listener runs when the value moved and a value that stood still costs nothing.

+  What names an item is its number rather than the item itself, because a handle is made afresh on every read and a signal holding one would report a change every frame.

 - <a id="lara.set_extra_equipment" name="lara.set_extra_equipment"></a>[lua]`trx.lara.set_extra_equipment(mesh, extra_mesh)`
   Hangs an extra mesh on one of Lara's own, replacing the mesh there.